adamgreig/stm32ral/README.md

 // For unsafe access, you don't need to first call `take()`, just use `GPIOA`: unsafe { modify_reg!(gpio, GPIOA, MODER, MODER1: Output) };
+// With the `nosync` feature set, this is the only way to access registers.
 ```

 See [the example project](https://github.com/adamgreig/stm32ral-example) for